leomccormack/sparta-site/content/docs/plugins/hodirac-suite.md

 ### Upmixer
 <img src="HODirAC_upmixer_GUI.png" alt="" style="max-width: 85%"></br>

+**Input**: Ambisonics | **Output**: (higher-order) Ambisonics

 This plugin is intended for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
 It is essentially a wrapper for HO-DirAC|Decoder, as it first decodes the input to an appropriate uniform arrangement of virtual loudspeakers (e.g. a t-design) followed by re-encoding the virtual loudspeaker signals into the target order.
 It can be used by users who are already working with a preferred linear Ambisonic decoding workflow of higher-order Ambisonic content, and wish to combine lower-order Ambisonic material with increased spatial resolution.
-One can upmix first, second, or third-order material (4,9,16 channels) to up-to seventh-order material (64 channels).
+One can upmix first, second, or third-order material (4,9,16 channels) to up-to fifth-order material (36 channels).

 ## About the developers

 These plug-ins were developed by Leo McCormack.
-However, a number of people were involved in the research of the employed algorithms, and much of the internal C/C++ code is also based on Matlab code written by Archontis Politis and Juha Vilkamo; who, in turn, based their code and research on the code and research of: Mikko-Ville Laitinen, Jukka Ahonen, Tapani Pihlajam&auml;ki, and Ville Pulkki.
+However, a number of people were involved in the research of the implemented algorithms, and much of the internal C/C++ code is also based on Matlab code written by Archontis Politis and Juha Vilkamo; who, in turn, based their code and research on the code and research of: Mikko-Ville Laitinen, Jukka Ahonen, Tapani Pihlajam&auml;ki, and Ville Pulkki.
 For a detailed history, and for descriptions of both legacy and modern DirAC processing, the reader is referred to [5].

 ## License